Michigan became hotspot as variants rose and vigilance fell

 Dr. Mark Hamed, medical director in the emergency department at McKenzie Hospital in Sandusky, Michigan, and for several counties in the state’s northern region, says the area was spared from rampant COVID-19 last year and that may have created a false sense of security, especially among the region’s farmers and blue-collar workers who suffered economically from the pandemic and already were feeling COVID fatigue.

-‘’Businesses weren’t really enforcing mask-wearing,’’ and many people in the region shunned them anyway, he said.
+‘’Businesses weren’t really enforcing mask-wearing,’’ and many people in the region shunned them anyway, Hamed said.

 Now, with variants spreading and many people still unvaccinated, his area “is being hit pretty hard,’’ Hamed said.
 “Our ER is absolutely swamped beyond belief.’’